richmahn/en_tn/heb/10/intro.md

 In this chapter, the writer finishes describing how Jesus' sacrifice was better than the sacrifices offered in the Temple.
 (See: [[rc://en/tw/dict/bible/kt/lawofmoses]])

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry in 10:5-7, 15-17, 37-38, which are words from the Old Testament.
+The ULT does this with the poetry in 10:5-7, 15-17, 37-38, which are words from the Old Testament.

 #### Special concepts in this chapter ####